NB1/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
 This document produces an HTML report for the first peer review project of the May-June, 2015 edition of Coursera reproducible research course.

 We will first set up the directories, libraries, a simple constant, and the data.
-During these firrst few steps, We will show the executed R code but skip R messages.
-We will also creat ea local copy of the data so we do not have to download the file repeatedly.
+During these first few steps, We will show the executed R code but skip R messages.
+We will also create a local copy of the data so we do not have to download the file repeatedly.

+**Code of loading and making local copies of the data**

 ```r
 rm(list=ls());require("sqldf");set.seed(1);setwd("c:\\users\\public\\proj1\\")